britg/Towerlight/notes/tower.md

 Tagline: An endless lootpunk adventure.

-"A timeworn adventurer climbs through the night drawn by the tower light."
+"A timeworn traveller climbs through the night drawn by the tower light."

 Single Player.
 You are climbing a tower.
 The reasons why you are climbing this tower are unknown.
 Each level of the tower is synomymous with player level.
 The process of climbing the tower is automated and real-time.